projectara/greybus-spec/source/bridged_phy.rst

 Bridged PHY Connection Protocols
 ================================

-This section defines a group of protocols whose purpose is to support communication with Modules on the Greybus network which do not comply with an existing device class protocol, and which include integrated circuits using alternative physical interfaces to |unipro|.
-Modules which implement any of the protocols defined in this section are said to be *non-device class conformant*.
+This section defines a group of Protocols whose purpose is to support communication with Modules on the Greybus network which do not comply with an existing device class Protocol, and which include integrated circuits using alternative physical interfaces to |unipro|.
+Modules which implement any of the Protocols defined in this section are said to be *non-device class conformant*.

 USB Protocol